Contents

 JxBrowser in Eclipse RCP application

-This tutorial shows how to create an Eclipse RCP application and add JxBrowser library to it.
+This tutorial shows how to add JxBrowser to an existing Eclipse RCP application built with Maven Tycho.

 Prerequisites